-What Can Light Therapy Treat
+What Light Therapy Can Treat

-How It Works
+How Light Therapy Works

-Yellow light is less widely used mainly due to it being a newer frequency used in dermatological treatment.
+Yellow light therapy is less widely used mainly due to it being a newer frequency used in dermatological treatments.
 So far the color has been shown to penetrate the skin, similar to red light, but it does not travel through as many layers.
 It is now being used to treat issues such as melasma (dark spots).

 In-office light therapy uses medical-grade dermatologically tested equipment that is calibrated to suit each patient’s needs.
 According to Dr. Russak, in-office treatments are recommended in particular for patients who have never had any form of light therapy in the past.
 The FDA-approved LED lights used in-office are much stronger than at-home devices, producing more effective results.
-Even younger patients are seeking light therapy as a preventative approach to aging, a trend dermatologists across the States are observing.
+Even younger patients are seeking light therapy as a preventative approach to aging, a trend dermatologists across the United States are observing.

 Both mainstream and high-end cosmetic brands are dipping their toes into at-home light therapy products.
 Dr. Russak explains there is value in using these devices, but more “as a maintenance solution” and follow-up to in-office treatments.

 The real indicators of the effectiveness of these products can be found in the strength of the light emitted as well as the coverage offered by the device itself.
 An easy way to gauge this is to look for the frequency and amount of time the product should be used.
 You should also take into account what you are looking to treat; for example, if you have occasional breakouts or localized acne scarring, a targeted pen could be a good option for you in between dermatologist appointments.
-On the contrary, if you are looking to use light therapy to combat signs of aging or to reduce the effects of light emitted by computer screens, a red light emitting device that offers fuller coverage would be advisable.
+On the contrary, if you are looking to use light therapy to combat signs of aging or to reduce the effects of light emitted by computer screens, a red light-emitting device that offers fuller coverage would be advisable.
 Noticeable results will take a little longer when using at-home devices due to the products being much weaker than those used in-office.

-Talk to a board-certified dermatologist about his or her recommended light therapy products best suited for your specific needs and desired results.
+Talk to a board certified dermatologist about his or her recommended light therapy products best suited for your specific needs and desired results.
 Overall, light therapy can be used as an effective treatment for a multitude of skin complaints, most of which are linked to the overproduction of sebum or a lack of collagen.